 The client immediately hired an attorney marketing himself as “The DUI Guy,” who was very expensive and recommended that the client accept the first offer, which was 180 days in county jail and five years of formal probation with a plea to a felony violation of Vehicle Code § 23153(b).
-As part of the plea bargain, the client would also have to enroll in and complete the SB 38 18-month alcohol awareness program and serve 96 hours in county jail with no credit for six days that he did serve in county jail after the accident.
+As part of the plea bargain, the client would also have to enroll in and complete the SB 38 18-month alcohol awareness program.

 The client fired this attorney and substituted in Greg Hill and Associates instead.
 Greg and the client had good rapport from the outset because the client had served in the Marines, like Greg, and because Greg discussed Veteran’s Diversion, 1170.9 probation and even Veteran’s Court with the client, which the other attorney did not.